m3t4f1v3/ebbvn/script.md

 Esli enters from the left
 Ed enters from the right

-Esli (Esli.webp): This is so awesome
-Ed (Ed.png): I'd like one Satoru Gojo keychain
+Esli (ed/Erika/Erika_mei_13.png): This is so awesome Ed (ed/Ed.png): I'd like one Satoru Gojo keychain
 Esli: Satoru Gojo,,, in this time of year...
 Ed: whats wrong
 Esli: Nothing, FINGER !!! can you pretty please check if we have a Satoru Gojo keychain in the back?
 Finger enters from the right
 <!-- https://www.deviantart.com/haxxthefox/art/Mike-Ehrmantraut-in-Umineko-Ryukishi07-s-style-931197799 -->
-Finger changes into Finger.png
+Finger changes into ed/Finger.png
 Finger: I'm not a kid (named finger)..
 <!-- slightly unintuitive but we forgot all about this char when we overwrote them -->
 Ed enters from the right
-Ed (Ed.png): well you would hope not
+Ed (ed/Ed.png): well you would hope not
 Finger: Ok I can't see anything back here
 Esli: Put your damn glasses on
 Finger: Still can't